firefinancialservices/fire-business-api-openapi/docs/Introduction/getting-started.md

 ---
 title: Overview
+metadata:
+  title: ''
+  description: ''
+  robots: index
+content:
   excerpt: >-
     Fire provides access to a range of payment services, including accounts, bank transfers, debit cards, FX, and open banking payments.
 With our platform and licences, we deliver solutions that automate payment processing and make reconciliation easier, more cost-effective and secure.
 The Fire Payments API enables you to deeply integrate Business Account features into your application or back-office systems.
 Whether initiating payments out, segregating funds or automating reconciliation, our powerful API can be used to enhance and simplify a range of payment processes.
-deprecated: false
-hidden: false
-metadata:
-  title: ''
-  description: ''
-  robots: index
-next:
-  description: ''
+privacy:
+  view: public
 ---
 ## Fire Payments API